wernerdegroot/applicatives/README.md

 // Do something useful while we wait for the Person.
 ```

-The method [`thenCombine`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html#thenCombine-java.util.concurrent.CompletionStage-java.util.function.BiFunction-) combines the result of two `CompletableFuture`s (by using a `BiFunction` that you provide).
-However, if you want to combine more than two `CompletableFuture`s you are out of luck.
+The method [`thenCombine`](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CompletableFuture.html#thenCombine-java.util.concurrent.CompletionStage-java.util.function.BiFunction-) is a nifty function that combines the result of two `CompletableFuture`s (by using a `BiFunction` that you provide).
+In this case, the provided `BiFunction` combines a first name (`String`) and a last name (`String`) into a `Person` object.

+The method `thenCombine` is very useful, but if you want to combine more than two `CompletableFuture`s it won't get you very far.
+Although it is not impossible to combine three or four `CompletableFuture`s using nothing but Java's standard library provides, you will have to accept a lot of boilerplate code.
+The next section describes the problem of combining four `CompletableFuture`s, and shows how to solve this problem using the Java standard library.
+The solution should leave you somewhat dissatisfied.
+The section will continue by showing you how you can use this library to reduce the amount of boilerplate to a minimum.

 ### Combining more `CompletableFuture`s